finbourne/luminesce-sdk-python-preview/sdk/docs/HistoricallyExecutedQueriesApi.md

 # **get_history**
 > BackgroundQueryResponse get_history(start_at=start_at, end_at=end_at, free_text_search=free_text_search, show_all=show_all)

-[EXPERIMENTAL] GetHistory: Shows queries executed in a given historical time window (in Json format).
+GetHistory: Shows queries executed in a given historical time window (in Json format).

  Starts to load the historical query logs for a certain time range, search criteria, etc.  The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized